The support of The Cambridge Charitable Foundation has allowed The Salvation Army to enhance their youth programs.

-The Salvation Army's Youth Development Programs and the After School and Summer Enrichment Programs are located in neighborhoods where youth face challenges to their health, well-being, and future.
-The majority of The Salvation Army's youth live impoverished lives - residing in rundown, substandard housing, drug and crime-infested neighborhoods.
+The Salvation Army‘s Youth Development: After School and Summer Enrichment Programs are located in neighborhoods where youth face challenges to their health, well-being, and future.
+Children impacted by their Youth Development programs are 6 – 12 years of age and live in the most impoverished inner-city areas – residing in rundown, substandard housing, drug and crime-infested neighborhoods.
 The Salvation Army invests time and money to ensure a brighter future for the youth in our community.
-The Salvation Army's Summer Enrichment and After School Programs foster academic growth through music, art, community engagement, recreational activities, nutritious meals, conflict resolution, character training, academic support, and assessment.
+The Salvation Army’s Summer Enrichment and After School Programs foster academic growth through music, art, community engagement, recreational activities, nutritious meals, conflict resolution, character training, academic support, and assessment.

 The Salvation Army’s Youth Development Programs take a holistic approach with each child enrolled in the programs.
 The Salvation Army’s diverse accumulation of programs allow expertise in many realms that enable them to not only address a child’s needs in many ways, but also address the needs of their extended family to ensure that families maintain self sufficiency.

-Here is a specific story about a child that attended their Youth Development Programs - Brittany is pictured with a white and green balloon hat as she was assisting with a LemonAid fundraiser.
+Here is a specific story about a child that attended their Youth Development Programs – Brittany is pictured with a white and green balloon hat as she was assisting with a lemonade fundraiser.

 It is a wonderful blessing and powerful testimony to witness the impact of The Salvation Army’s Youth Development Programs through a child like Brittany.